Wolsten/Baffled-By-Science/src/routes/blog/drafts/global-warming-is-good.md

 Ridley cites both Intergovernmental Panel on Climate Change (IPCC) to back this up and refers back to the geological record which shows that extreme weather was more likely in colder periods.

-We no longer experience decade-lon mega droughts, of the sort that ravaged Africa, drying up Lake Victoria at least twice:
+We no longer experience decade-long mega droughts, of the sort that ravaged Africa, drying up Lake Victoria at least twice (as referenced in [The Conversation](https://theconversation.com/in-100-000-years-lake-victoria-has-dried-up-three-times-it-could-happen-again-129361)):

 > Those mega droughts happened 17,000 years ago and 15,000 years ago respectively, when the world was much colder than today and cooler oceans meant failed monsoons.